jakeqwikcut/bring-da-ruckus/QUICKSTART.md

    ```bash
    python3 monitor-the-ruckus.py --targets 192.168.1.100 192.168.1.1 --interval 2
    ```
-   You'll see real-time stats in an htop-style locked display for your QwikCam and router.
+   You'll see real-time stats in an htop-style locked display for your camera and router.
    The screen updates in place without scrolling!

 2. **Terminal 2 - Apply Chaos:**